0exp/symbiont-ruby/README.md

 `Symbiont::Context` is a mixin that allows any object to call proc objects in the context of itself as `Symbiont::Executor`.

-You can specify the default direction of the context delegation. `Symbiont::IOK` is used by default.
+You can specify the direction of the context delegation. `Symbiont::IOK` is used by default.

 #### Mixing a module with default delegation direction